Footscray, Victoria: Politics

+In the 2022 State election, Labor's vote dropped significantly, with a 14% swing towards the Greens and Labor's primary vote falling to 43%.

 Consistent with other inner-city electorates in Melbourne, and other state capitals, voter support for the Australian Greens has increased in recent years; the Greens received 17 per cent of the primary vote in Footscray at the 2014 State Election.
 One third of voters at the Central Footscray booth voted for the Australian Greens in the 2010 Federal election, almost doubling the Greens vote in one election cycle.

 At the Federal Election of 2010, the ALP won Gellibrand, which includes Footscray, with 59% of the vote.
 The Lib/Nat parties got 23%, whilst The Greens saw a swing of +6% with 15% of the vote.

 Janet Rice of The Greens was elected to Maribyrnong Council in 2003, re-elected in 2005 and then elected mayor in 2006.
 Whilst Mayor, Janet had a Mayoral bike instead of a car.

 The first Vietnamese woman mayor was Mai Ho, from 1997 to 1998.
 Mai Ho arrived in Australia in December 1982 with two small daughters and sixteen dollars.
 By 1997 she was Mayor of Maribyrnong.
 Twelve months later her daughter, Tan Le, was voted Young Australian of the Year.

 Food

-In 2013, there were over 130 restaurants in Footscray, including; 30 Vietnamese, 20 Indian, 17 Chinese and several others featuring African, Australian, Indonesian, Italian, Thai, Turkish and Japanese cuisines.
-Subway and Nandos are the only multi-national corporate food outlets in central Footscray.
+In 2013, there were over 130 restaurants in Footscray, including; 30 Vietnamese, 20 Indian, 17 Chinese and several others featuring Ethiopian, Australian, Croatian, Greek, Italian, Thai, Turkish, Sudanese and Japanese cuisines.

-Notable restaurants include the Station Hotel, the winner of radio 3AW's "Pub of the Year" award.

 The Footscray Market is a large indoor fresh produce and seafood market, with 33 food stalls and 50 general stalls, catering particularly to the various ethnicities and local restaurants.
 It is located opposite Footscray railway station.

 The Melbourne Wholesale Market on Footscray Road (often referred to as the Footscray Traders Market) moved to Epping in 2015.

 Another large market in Footscray was Little Saigon, which opened in 1992 to cater to Asian population growth, but had customers from all backgrounds.
 Little Saigon was noisy and crowded, with a wide array of tropical fruits and Asian produce.
 However, this market was destroyed in a large fire on 13 December 2016, with more than $12 million worth of damage.
 As of 2021, there are plans to rebuild the market.